ritik-malik/auto-PDF-prototype/README.md

 * Tweaked the [WG-common](https://github.com/chaoss/wg-common/) repository such that it fits the format in [this document](https://docs.google.com/document/d/1chPzgJa49sO_f3wVqp_NLJupSVyKHSVyuFuwzl4m4KI/edit?pli=1#)
 * Made some minor changes to adapt it to the automation scripts
 * Pushed the changes on local branch

-*A point worth metioning is that the [WG guidelines](https://docs.google.com/document/d/1chPzgJa49sO_f3wVqp_NLJupSVyKHSVyuFuwzl4m4KI/edit?pli=1#) are so beautifully build that the automation scripts are naturally compatible with it, only minor changes are requried*

-## Working

-* Clone the `working-group` repository [from local branch](https://github.com/ritik-malik/wg-common/tree/abs-to-rel) in the dir `test-env`
+* Clone this `working-group` repository [from local branch](https://github.com/ritik-malik/wg-common/tree/abs-to-rel) in the dir `test-env`
-* Move all the metrics files from cloned repo in `test-env` along with common `images` dir
+* Move all the metrics files from this cloned repo in `test-env` along with common `images` dir
-* Delete rest of the cloned repo
+* Delete rest of the cloned repo except metric files and images
 * Copy all scripts from `scripts` dir to `test-env`
 * Call the `generate_pdf.sh` script in `test-env` dir to generate the output PDF
 * The `output.pdf` will be located in `output` dir

+Note : The usage of `generate_pdf.sh` can be found in [Microtask repository](https://github.com/ritik-malik/Microtasks)

 ## Usage